 You will have probably seen the blanket media coverage this week of LinkedIn getting hacked and losing six million passwords.
-And rumors are already starting to spread around the web that these passwords are already being used by hackers in phishing attacks, targetting users for their financial details by installing malware.
+And rumors are already starting to spread around the web that these passwords are already being used by hackers in phishing attacks, targeting users for their financial details by installing malware.

 Luckily, security company Lastpass (who I personally recommend for password management) have released a handy tool that lets you check if your password was on the list of those passwords that we're hacked.